bnicholson17/ELK-Stack-project/README.md

 - Filebeat watches and monitors log files and collects log events.
 - Metricbeat collects metrics and statistics.
 Metricbeat allows you to monitor services and system usage on your servers.

-The configuration details of each machine may be found below.
+The configuration details of each virtual machine may be found below.

 ![Diagram](https://github.com/bnicholson17/ELK-Stack-project/blob/c1f33143337686c8f21d599a8e76d5d409b40cda/extra%20screenshots/VM-table.PNG)
 ### Access Policies